 ING promises customers we'll keep getting better.
-This includes accelerating the digitalisation of end-to-end processes for a Material topics: IT systems and platforms, cyber resilience frictionless customer experience and greater efficiency.
+This includes accelerating the digitalisation of end-to-end processes for a frictionless customer experience and greater efficiency.
 It's also about ensuring safe and secure operations, stable IT systems and platforms and the highest standards of data security.